-Did you know that 1 out of 8 Americans have sensitive teeth?
+Did you know that 1 out of 8 Americans has sensitive teeth?
 Do you feel a sudden pain when drinking or eating hot or cold foods?
 Then you might be one of them.
 Knowing the reasons why you have this malady is a big help.

 Exposed dentin is the usual cause of tooth sensitivity.
 It is one of the most common problems in oral health.
 But why are you suffering from this oral problem?
 Here are the 10 biggest causes of tooth sensitivity.